 - Lightweight and easily portable.

 - Some reviewers have had trouble with the eraser not clearing the screen on the first swipe.

-Appropriate for those three months and older, the Sgile musical board has plenty of features for your 1-year-old.
+Appropriate for toddlers, the Sgile drawing board has plenty of features for your 3-year-old.

 - Large screen size to capture all your little one’s pen strokes.